Nicaragua's Ortega seeks re-election in questioned vote | Politics

 - Nicaragua

-Nicaraguan President Daniel Ortega sought a fourth consecutive term in elections Sunday against a field of little-known candidates while those who could have given him a real challenge sat in jail.
-More than 13,000 polling places opened Sunday morning even as the opposition denounced more arrests of its leaders in activists around the county in the hours leading up to the vote.
+Nicaraguan President Daniel Ortega sought a fourth consecutive term in elections on Sunday against a field of little-known candidates while those who could have given him a real challenge sat in jail.

+Voting was orderly and speedy as voters noted the absence of long lines at more than 13,000 polling places around the country.
+Voting closed on Sunday evening without reported incidents.
+But US President Joe Biden strongly criticised the vote as a ''pantomime election that was neither free nor fair, and most certainly not democratic''.

+The run-up to the vote was more eventful.
+The opposition denounced more arrests of its leaders and activists around the country on the eve of the election.
+On Sunday, Ortega railed against alleged interference from the United States.

 The election will determine who holds the presidency for the next five years, as well as 90 of the 92 seats in the congress and Nicaragua's representation in the Central American Parliament.
-More than 4.4 million Nicaraguan age 16 and above were eligible to vote.
+More than 4.4 million (44 lakh) Nicaraguan aged 16 years and above were eligible to vote.

 Ortega's Sandinista Front and its allies control the congress and all government institutions.
 Ortega first served as president from 1985 to 1990, before returning to power in 2007.
-He recently declared his wife, Vice-President Rosario Murillo, his “co-president.”
+He recently declared his wife, Vice President Rosario Murillo, his ''co-president''.

 In June, police arrested seven potential presidential challengers on charges that essentially amount to treason.
 They remained in detention on election day.
-Some two dozen other opposition leaders were also swept up ahead of the elections.
+Some two dozen other opposition leaders were also swept up ahead of the election.

 The other contenders on Sunday's ballot were little known politicians from minor parties seen as friendly with Ortega's Sandinista Front.

-On Saturday, the Blue and White National Union, an opposition alliance, issued an alert after at least eight of its leaders were “abducted by the regime in illegal raids” Saturday afternoon and evening.
+On Saturday, the Blue and White National Union, an opposition alliance, issued an alert after at least eight of its leaders were ''abducted by the regime in illegal raids'' on Saturday afternoon and evening.

+''We are protesting against the fraud and asking for justice for those killed,'' said Kevin Monzón, a young influencer who fled to Costa Rica in late September after receiving threats.

+With little doubt as to the presidential election result, focus is already turning to what the international response will be as Ortega seeks to tighten his grip on power.

-The United States and European Union have imposed sanctions against those in Ortega's inner circle, but Ortega responded only by arresting more of his opponents.
+The US and the European Union have imposed sanctions against those in Ortega's inner circle, but Ortega responded only by arresting more of his opponents.

 On Friday, a senior US State Department official, who spoke with reporters on the condition of anonymity, said the US government was willing to consider additional targeted sanctions, but had tried to avoid measures that would more broadly impact the Nicaraguan people.

-The Organisation of American States has condemned Nicaragua's holding of political prisoners and unwillingness to hold free and fair elections, but Ortega's government has only railed against foreign interference.
-The regional body will hold its annual general assembly in Guatemala later this week.
-Guatemala, Honduras and Mexico were among seven countries that abstained from a vote on a resolution last month in the OAS condemning the repression in Nicaragua.
-In Nicaragua, polls were scheduled to close at 6 pm Sunday and the Supreme Electoral Council said the first partial results would be released around midnight.
-Provisional vote totals are expected Monday.
+The Organization of American States (OAS) will hold its annual general assembly in Guatemala later this week.
+Guatemala, Honduras and Mexico were among the seven countries that abstained from a vote on a resolution last month in the OAS condemning the repression in Nicaragua.

-Some 30,000 police and soldiers were deployed to secure voting, according to the government.
+The Supreme Electoral Council said the first partial results would be released around midnight.
+Provisional vote totals were expected on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)